Packing list for ski tours

 Independent tours

 If you are going on a tour on your own, we recommend that you pack the following.
-Our mountain guides always have these utensils with them.
+Our mountain guides always have these items with them.

 • a first aid kit with painkillers and bandages